-The Company derecognizes a financial liability when its contractual obligation has been fulfilled or canceled, or has expired.
-The Company also derecognizes a financial liability when its terms are amended and the cash flows of the amended liability are substantially different, in which case a new financial liability based on the amended terms is recognized at fair value.
+The Group derecognizes a financial liability when its contractual obligations are discharged or cancelled, or expire.
+The Group also derecognizes a financial liability when its terms are modified and the cash flows of the modified liability are substantially different, in which case a new financial liability based on the modified terms is recognized at fair value.